VyaCHACHsel/TDTendec/read_me_.txt

 To encode the file into the audio:
 1. Type in the name of the programme,
 2. Type "-e" or "--encode",
-3. Type the name of the future AUDIO file
+3. Type the name of the future AUDIO file,
-4. Type the name of the DATA file
+4. Type the name of the DATA file,
+5. Type the mode to transmit in.

 To decode the audio back to the data file:
 1. Type in the name of the programme,
 2. Type "-d" or "--decode",
-3. Type the name of the AUDIO file
+3. Type the name of the AUDIO file,
-4. Type the name of the future DATA file
+4. Type the name of the future DATA file,
+5. Type the mode in which the transmission is in.

 IMPORTANT: Don't switch the order, as it will result in an error or file corruption!